Why It’s Time For Startups to Choose React Native Over Hybrid Apps

 On the other side, since it is less likely that the developers would carry a complete understanding of the chosen platform, finding out the exact reason behind the issue can be pretty lengthy.

 3. Challenges in Adding the Latest Features

-One of the sure-shot ways of startups success is to stand at the very center of progress and make use of all upcoming software capabilities and features set.
-But sadly, one of the biggest disadvantages of Hybrid apps is that it is extremely difficult to add new features and capabilities in Hybrid framework.
+One of the sure-shot ways of startup success is to stand at the very center of progress and make use of all upcoming software capabilities and features set.
+But sadly, one of the biggest disadvantages of Hybrid apps is that it is extremely difficult to add new features and capabilities in the Hybrid framework.

 So where does this leave the entrepreneurs who are tight on a budget and are not ready to make a Native app investment?

 Well, this is where React Native mobile app comes in and ignites the React Native vs Hybrid for startups debate.